fluescher/blog.florianluescher.ch/_drafts/2017-08-01-reinforcement-learning.md

 print("Draw: %s" % draw)

 # Output:
-Games won: 581
+# Games won: 581
-Draw: 53
+# Draw: 53
 {% endhighlight %}

 Hmm.
 That is not so good.
 Why is that?
 We achieved a similar score without any values in the table!

 ##### Exploration vs Exploitation

 The policy we implemented is called a *greedy* policy, because it always chooses the action leading to the highest reward.
 Can you imagine what happens during training?
 If we always follow the best one, we don't get to see all the other possibilities.
 But these unknown states might lead to the higher reward.
 So we somehow need to get our algorithm explore different branches.
-We achieve this by sometimes select a action during training:
+We achieve this by sometimes select a random action during training:

 {% highlight python %}
 def train(policy, opponent_policy, training_games=1000):